-Google wants Android developers to ditch the Menu button and use the action bar insteadAlex Wagner - Senior News Editor
+Google wants Android developers to ditch the Menu button and use the action bar insteadAlex Wagner - Editorial Director of News and Content

 Android handsets have been known for their four navigation keys — Menu, Home, Back and Search — ever since they first arrived.
 With the arrival of Android 4.0 Ice Cream Sandwich and its spiffy new software navigation keys, though, the Menu button has been given the axe.
 Today in a post on its Android Developers Blog, Google urged devs to move away from using the Menu key and instead utilizing the action bar, something that really got its start with Honeycomb.
 The company explained that it wants devs to place buttons for important actions in the action bar, and then place other actions in the action bar overflow, which is those three little dots you see in the upper right corner of the screenshot above.
 Doing so will help provide a more consistent user experience with Ice Cream Sandwich, something that Google is all about doing.
 El Goog also provides methods to allow devs that make use of the action bar on newer devices while still supporting the Menu button on pre-Honeycomb devices.